 She grew her security team to 20.
 Her office was designed to look like the President’s Oval Office.
 Completely bulletproof oval glass.

-She said soon no one would have to say Goodbye too soon and went on to tell the audience a heartfelt story about how her uncle had died from Cancer.
+She said soon no one would have to say Goodbye too more quickly and went on to tell the audience a heartfelt story about how her uncle had died from Cancer.

-But of course, the TED talk was merely an act and she was not even close to her uncle had exploited his death for her narrative.
+But of course, the TED talk was merely an act, and she was not even close to her uncle who had exploited his death for her narrative.

 Meanwhile, the cracks had beginning to crumble the empire.
-Richards by this time had created a gang of Theranos skeptics including Ian’s widow Rochelle.
+Richards by this time had created a gang of Theranos sceptics, including Ian’s widow Rochelle.

 They collected the information and then took it to John Kerry at The Wall Street Journal.

-As John began investigating, many former employees came out in open.
+As John began investigating, many former employees came out in the open.